apache/druid/docs/multi-stage-query/reference.md

 |`druid.msq.intermediate.storage.prefix` | n/a | S3 prefix to store intermediate stage results.
 Provide a unique value for the prefix.
 Don't share the same prefix between clusters.
 If the location  includes other files or directories, then they will get cleaned up as well.  |
 | `druid.msq.intermediate.storage.tempDir`|  | Required.
 Directory path on the local disk to temporarily store intermediate stage results.  |

-In addition to the common service properties, there are certain properties that you configure on the Overlord specifically:
+In addition to the common service properties, there are certain properties that you configure on the Overlord specifically to clean up intermediate files:

 |Parameter          |Default                                 | Description          |
 |-------------------|----------------------------------------|----------------------|